doujzc/Supplementary-materials-for-LIGNN/README.md

 We are sorry that we are only able to run these experiments due to the limited time.

 ### EdgeTransformer
-To run the evaluation, first follow the EdgeTransformer's instructions to train an EdgeTransformer model.
-Follow the scripts `EdgeTransformer/evaluation.ipynb` to load and evaluate the model.
-The evaluation process in `EdgeTransformer/evaluation.ipynb` is directly taken from the LIGNN code, which provides a fair comparison.
+Run `EdgeTransformer/train_ef.py` to evaluate EdgeTransformer on PCQM-Contact.
+The codes of the EdgeTransformer model is taken from its official implementation, and the training & evaluation routine is taken from the LIGNN codes.

+We have just made the codes work properly recently and are still running the experiments.
+We will release the results as soon as the results are out.